TylerAudet/722/README.md

 ````
 curl -O ftp://ftp.flybase.net/genomes/Drosophila_melanogaster/dmel_r6.23_FB2018_04/fasta/dmel-all-chromosome-r6.23.fasta.gz
 ````
-I then need to index it so that BWA knows how to read it.
+I then need to index the reference genome so that BWA knows how to read it.

 ````
 bwa index dmel-all-chromosome-r6.23.fasta.gz
 ````

-Once I have an indexed reference genome I can map my reads to it using 'BWA mem' Using the following script.
+Once I have an indexed reference genome I can map my reads to it using 'BWA mem' with the following script.

 ````
 #!/bin/bash

-# directory of processed sequences with trimmomatic
+# directory of processed sequences with BBduk
 trim_dir=/2/scratch/TylerA/SSD/bbduk

 # variable for the reference genome